citrix-openstack/blogentries/xs+neutron+vlan.md

 # Debugging on VMs cannot get IP from DHCP agent with XenServer + Neutron

-XenServer+Neutron do work years before, but the support break when more and more changes made in neutron.
+XenServer+Neutron used to work well, but the support was broken when more and more changes made in Neutron, and the lack of a CI environment with XenServer.
 I began getting XenServer+Neutron back to work with previous blog [openstack-networking-quantum-on-xenserver](http://blogs.citrix.com/2013/06/14/openstack-networking-quantum-on-xenserver-from-notworking-to-networking/)

         Deployment environment:
             XenServer: 6.5
-            OpenStack: latest master code
+            OpenStack: latest master code (September 2015)
             Network: ML2 plugin, OVS driver, VLAN type Single Box installation

 I had made some changes in DevStack script to let XenServer+Neutron be installed and ran properly.
-Below are some debugging processes I made when new launched VMs cannot get IP from DHCP agent automatically.
+Below are some debugging processes I made when newly launched VMs cannot get IP from DHCP agent automatically.

 ### Brief description of VMs getting IP from DHCP process